dylandoamaral/trakt-integration/README.md

         max_medias: 3
 ```

-Everything in the configuration is optional and have a default value (every values above are the default values for each field).
+Everything in the configuration is optional and has a default value (all the values above are the default values for each field).

 ### Global value